UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 1. Join our [Discord](https://discord.gg/hUVkGvvY2y)!
 2. Follow our [myUMBC](https://my3.my.umbc.edu/groups/umbccd) page
 3. Attend our weekly [meetings](#meetings)
-    * Meeting location for the Spring 2025 semester is ILSB 116B with a hybrid/virtual option on [Webex](https://umbc.webex.com/meet/CyberDawgs)
+    * Meeting location for the Fall 2025 semester TBA with a hybrid/virtual option on [Webex](https://umbc.webex.com/meet/CyberDawgs)
     * Meeting time is every Monday 7:15pm - 8:15pm
     * Meeting Slides and Recordings will be shared (when possible)
 4. Checkout the [calendar](#calendar)